nivedr/nivedr.github.io/index.md

 I am a 5th year PhD student at UC Berkeley, jointly advised by Jiantao Jiao and Kannan Ramchandran, affiliated with the BLISS and BAIR labs.
 I was previously an intern with [Nevena Lazic](https://research.google/people/104936/) and [Dong Yin](https://dongyin92.github.io/) at Deepmind and with [Ravishankar Krishnaswamy](https://www.microsoft.com/en-us/research/people/rakri/) at MSR.

 I work on a variety of topics in the theory of machine learning with a general focus on the statistical and computational aspects of adaptive decision making problems and reinforcement learning.
 More recently, I have been interested in the application of these techniques in pushing our understanding of large language models.
-My research has largely focused on using mathematical frameworks to explain curious practical phenomena and ultimately provide intuitions missing in existing approaches.
+My research has largely focused on using mathematical frameworks to provide intuitions missing in existing empirical approaches.

 I was previously an organizer of the [BLISS](https://bliss.eecs.berkeley.edu/Seminar/index.html) and [CLIMB](http://www.climb.berkeley.edu/seminar) seminars at Berkeley.
 Shoot me an email if you are interested in giving a talk at either venue!